-Yellow Fork Canyon Trail is a 4.6 mile lightly trafficked loop trail located near Herriman, Utah that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Yellow Fork Canyon Trail is a 6.9 mile lightly trafficked loop trail located near Herriman, Utah that features a river and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash